Andrew Bayly

 Andrew Henry Bayly (born 1962) is a New Zealand businessman, adventurer, and politician.
 He was elected to the New Zealand Parliament at the 2014 general election as the MP for Hunua, representing the New Zealand National Party.
 He is currently the MP for Port Waikato.

 He was Minister of Commerce and Consumer Affairs, Minister of Statistics, and Minister for Small Business and Manufacturing in the Sixth National Government.
 He resigned his ministerial portfolios in February 2025 after he physically touched a staff member during an argument.
+In March 2026, Bayly confirmed he would not contest the Port Waikato seat but would seek to stand as a List MP.
+In June 2026, he confirmed that he would be retiring from Parliament at the 2026 New Zealand general election.

 Early life and family

 Bayly was born in Whanganui and has a twin brother.
 He attended Wanganui Collegiate School and graduated with a degree in accounting and finance from Massey University.
 He was a merchant banker and is a Fellow of Chartered Accountants Australia and New Zealand, the NZ Institute of Management, the NZ Chartered Institute of Corporate Management, and the UK Chartered Association of Certified Accountants.

 In the 1970s, while a student, Bayly accidentally shot his brother in the leg while climbing a fence with a gun.
 While his brother was left with heavy scarring, his leg was saved.

 Bayly was an officer in the New Zealand Army Territorials and also served in the British Parachute Regiment.
 He is a Fellow of the Royal Geographical Society in London.

 Bayly is married and has three children.